scop/portecle/README.txt

 The binary distribution contains the Portecle jar file (portecle.jar) as well as Bouncy Castle provider jar (bcprov.jar) for Java 1.4.x.
-If you wish to run Portecle with Java 1.5.x, or update the bundled Bouncy Castle provider for some other reason, simply download an update for your version of Java from http://www.bouncycastle.org/ and place it into the same directory as portecle.jar with the name bcprov.jar, overwriting the existing one already there (if any).
+If you wish to run Portecle with Java 1.5.x or later, or update the bundled Bouncy Castle provider for some other reason, simply download an update for your version of Java from http://www.bouncycastle.org/ and place it into the same directory as portecle.jar with the name bcprov.jar, overwriting the existing one already there (if any).
 The binary distribution also contains icons for use with Portecle (portecle.ico, portecle.png).

 Portecle can additionally use the GNU Classpath (version 0.90 or later) security providers if they are installed.
 Support for GNU Keyring (GKR)